palantir/conjure-go/conjure/cycles/README.md

 resulting Go code with the final word being the Go package name.

 The algorithm for calculating a reasonable merged package name is defined as follows:
-1. Calculate the maximal word prefix for all conjure package in their package set.
+1. Calculate the maximum word prefix for all merging conjure packages in the package set.
-That is, the maximal prefix for all packages that ends with a period.
+That is, the maximum prefix common to all packages that ends with a period.
 2. For each merging conjure package name, remove the prefix and any other period.
 3. Merge the merging conjure package names into a single string in lexicographical order.
 4. Prepend the common prefix.